commercelayer/commercelayer-docs-resources/checkout_com_gateways/object.md

 ---
-description: A comprehensive list of the checkout.com gateway resource's attributes and relationships.
+description: A comprehensive list of the checkout.com gateway resource's attributes and relationships
 ---

 # The checkout.com gateway object